+Principal Component Regression features a significant weakness that it cannot portray the discrete variables perfectly, which means we need further optimization.
 Bayes Distinction

 Bayes Distinction ideally satisfies the requirements of such issue that each individual of the ensemble exists at different frequencies, which indicates that we need to take into consideration that the different possibilities that each individual exists.
 As for our research, each phone is obviously impossible to appear at identical frequencies, so we apply Bayes Distinction to our study.